collective/collective.memberdatatables/README.txt

 Introduction
 ============

+This addon is targeted to cynin in it's version 1.X and to Plone 4.X.

-This addon override Plone's user controlpanel to use the datatables_ jquery plugin.
+It overrides Plone's user controlpanel to use the datatables_ jquery plugin.
 This is very usefull when you have lots of users to manage.

-This addon has first been created to use with cynin_ but it can also be used with Plone.

 Credits
 =======